jcchavezs/bootstrap-modalbox/README.md

 + **buttons**
 The buttons that will appear below the content of the modalbox.
 There are default buttons like 'yes', 'no', 'ok', 'cancel', 'close', 'save', 'submit' or you can create your own buttons by passing the attributes as an object (check http://api.jquery.com/jquery/#jQuery-html-attributes).

+**NB.** The submit and save buttons will only work if the form does not have a an element called 'submit'.